Home Homelab Optimized GitLab Omnibus with Runner and TLS

 The Architecture at a Glance

-Before we dive in, here is how the traffic flows through your stack:
+Before we dive in, here is how the traffic flows through this stack:

 • Traefik: Acts as the traffic cop, handling SSL termination and routing.